 As we were walking around, looking for a table for five, I overheard a mother asking her daughter: “Can I lend your phone?”

-The correct question should have been: "Can I borrow your phone?"
+The correct question is actually: “Can I borrow your phone?”

 The next time you find yourself confused between “lend” and “borrow”, remember this.